SAP Analytics Cloud Predictive Planning – Frequently Asked Questions

 - You need implementation best practices?

-- Or start right away with this hands-on tutorial!
+- Go hands-on with this tutorial!

-- The openSAP course focused on the planning capabilities of SAP Analytics Cloud has one full week dedicated to Predictive Planning and Augmented Analytics.
+- The openSAP sac3 course focused on the planning capabilities of SAP Analytics Cloud has one full week dedicated to Predictive Planning and Augmented Analytics.

 - Our product help has all the detailed information about product capabilities.